ChasinSpin/astrid/docs/PowerSupply.md

 Field deployments will typically need a battery, here are our suggestions.
 We use a 10Ah Dakota LiFePO4 12V battery.

-Be sure to use the correct charger for the battery or power pack recommended by the manufacturer to avoid damage and fuse with a 5A fuse.
+Be sure to use the correct charger for the battery recommended by the manufacturer to avoid damage and fuse with a 5A fuse.
 Ensure the wiring used is large enough to handle the current required to avoid overheating, insulation melting, and voltage drops.
+The fuse is a safety measure and is to prevent the situation where the output jack may touch the positive terminal accidentally and short the battery.

 LiFePO4 (Lithium Phosphate) battery chemistry is recommended for safety, cold weather performance, and battery longevity.
 You should also verify that the battery has a BMC (Battery Management Controller) on board.
 Lithium Ion and Lithium Polymer batteries should be avoided due to safety concerns, fire risk/explosion.

 We particularly like the batteries made by Dakota, and we own a few due to their exceptional cold-weather performance and warranty.
+The same batteries that are ideal for Astrid are also used for Fish Finders/Sonars and can be found in Outdoors Stores and on Amazon.

 If traveling by air with lithium batteries, be aware that there are regulations depending on the size of the battery, and you should verify with your airline before traveling.

 For example, the [TSA guidelines](https://www.tsa.gov/travel/security-screening/whatcanibring/all?combine=batteries&page=1#:~:text=Lithium%20batteries%20with%20100%20watt%20hours%20or%20less%20in%20a%20device&text=Spare%20(uninstalled)%20lithium%20ion%20and,in%20carry%2Don%20baggage%20only)

+Do not attempt to use Alkaline batteries (or Zinc-Carbon/Zinc-Chloride) to run Astrid, the internal resistance of these batteries (AA's for example), mean that they are unable to supply the peak current required.
+It may be possible to run good quality NiMH AA batteries like the Eneloop Pro, but only for around 2 hrs when configured as 10 batteries in series in a battery holder with solder lugs and 16 gauge wiring... at which point an LiFePO4 is cheaper anyway, runs longer and is less prone to problems.

 **Runtimes are approximate.
 "Runtime" means Astrid alone (typically tripod mount).
 "Runtime with Mount" assumes a mid-sized mount (EQ5/AM5) with a current draw of ~1Amp.**